 After the war, the Czernin family did whatever they could to try and reclaim the work that they had sold, stating that they were pressured by Hitler to sell it.
 This was rejected multiple times.

-It wasn’t until the year 1958 that the claim was ultimately rejected and the painting was moved to the permanent collection of the Kunsthistorisches Museum in Vienna, the largest art museum in the country.
+It wasn’t until the year 1958 that the claim was ultimately rejected and the painting was moved to the permanent collection of the Kunsthistorisches Museum in Vienna, the largest art museum in Austria.